 or Chemistry must complete the major as listed in the Undergraduate

-complete a 30‑credit history major, with additional Social Sciences
+30‑credit history major, with additional Social Sciences

 requirements, to be prepared to teach the different types of